top of page

 Artist

-Camille is a second-generation goldsmith based in the North Cascades, Washington.
+Camille is a goldsmith based in the North Cascades, Washington.
 For the majority of her life she has been on the move in different forms.
 She grew up dancing and found a love for rock climbing as a teenager.
 She is continuously drawn back to the sport due to her love of movement, specifically the notion of expression through movement.
 Her jewelry is a testament to that, as she attempts to encapsulate the transcendent feeling and curiosity she observes while moving through nature.
 Her pieces are deeply inspired by her time spent outside.

 Phillips_CamilleWild_2_edited.jpg